 We grow, harvest, process and package turmeric right here in the Hunter Valley.
 From planting to packaging, the product never leaves our sight.

 Our turmeric is grown organically in the Hunter Valley.
 Please be aware that we are not certified organic growers but we do guarantee our turmeric is grown free from chemical pesticides and insecticides.
 When we process our turmeric into a dried spice it remains in its purest form and is highly concentrated (it takes between six and seven kilograms of fresh turmeric to make one kilogram of dried spice).

 To maintain the integrity of our produce we process to the highest possible standards.
 We do not add weight to our product with lead oxides (as has been found in US tests).
 Nor do we add metanil yellow colouring to pad out our product.
 Our goal is to preserve the taste, purity, quality and health benefits of this natural wonder food.
 Please note: we do not sell turmeric as a medicinal product.

 Turmeric is an annual crop, ready for harvesting around July.
-This means our turmeric is available fresh as early as late July through to October.
+This means our turmeric is available fresh from July through to October.
 These months can vary a little if we have an early or late harvest (mother nature tells us when this happens).
-Fresh turmeric should be plump (not shrivelled), there should have very little “give” in the rhizome and it should make a really crisp snapping noise when the rhizome is broken.
+Fresh turmeric should be plump (not shrivelled), there should be very little “give” in the rhizome when you bend it and it should make a really crisp snapping noise when the rhizome is broken.
 Fresh turmeric that is available between late November and late June is likely to be imported or has been stored for an extended period of time.

-We grow and dry a limited amount each year so we can maintain control over the quality of the end product.
+We grow and dry a limited amount each year.
+This limited production cycle allows us to maintain control over the quality of the end product.
 We pride ourselves on the fact that our turmeric contains nothing but turmeric.

-Our turmeric is dried within 2 or 3 days of harvest (as per Indian Government standards).
+Our turmeric is dried within two to three days of harvest (as per Indian Government standards).
 This short time between harvest and the final product is minimal, ensuring a high-end, fragrant and vibrant product with a long shelf life.

 ALL herbs, spices and herbal infusions that are imported into Australia are irradiated.
 Our turmeric is NOT!
-Please note the Australian Government states there is no scientific evidence to show irradiated food is harmful, we prefer to do as little as possible to our product that is outside the natural drying process.
+Please note the Australian Government states there is no scientific evidence to show irradiated food is harmful.
+That said, our policy is to do nothing (outside the natural drying process) to our turmeric.
 If you would like information on irradiated food please see the Government website.

 Types of turmeric

-Biodiversity is the key to prolonged agriculture.
+- Biodiversity is the key to prolonged agriculture.
 Without it we are more susceptible to broad-scale disease and pest events.
 For this reason we grow three types of turmeric.
+We grow:

-- Allepy: this is a darker colour (closer to ochre in colour) and has a stronger, eartheir flavour and is preferred by US markets where it is used as a spice and food colourant.
-It has a higher curcumin content than madras turmeric.
+- Allepy: this is a darker colour (closer to ochre in colour) and has a stronger, earthier flavour.

 - Cape York turmeric: This is our very own Cape York Lily (or Curcuma Australasica) and is a native plant.

 The gift packs are available from November each year but, due to limited production, they are usually sold out by the end of January.
 Pre-ordering is possible but please be aware that the number of gift packs are limited and supply is not guaranteed.